-Famous and widely popular goddess in Hinduism Mata Durga has nine divine forms, and goddess Mahagauri is the eighth of the nine forms of Mata Durga.
+Know About Maa Mahagauri: Famous and widely popular goddess in Hinduism Mata Durga has nine divine forms, and goddess Mahagauri is the eighth of the nine forms of Mata Durga.
 Mata Mahagauri is worshipped on the auspicious occasion of Navratri, which is India’s one of the widely celebrated festivals.
 Since the deity is the 8th divine manifestation, her worship follows on the eighth day of Navratri, as per the traditions.
 Mata Mahagauri is said to be the giver of peace, good fortune, and wellbeing to the devotees who worship her with selfless dedication and staunch belief in her divine status.
-However, like every divine being, goddess Mahagauri also gets pleased with the heightened devotion of devotees rather than futile ostentation.
+However, like every divine being, Goddess Mahagauri also gets pleased with the heightened devotion of devotees rather than futile ostentation.
 Therefore, any desire someone may nourish in their hearts gets manifested in reality with the worship of Mata Mahagauri.
 Devotees also get relief from earthly sufferings by the worship dedicated to the deity.

 The Legend Of Goddess Mahagauri